shivangi-exe/lil-intro/README.md

 # hello-world
 my first repository (for practice)

 Hey there, I'm Shivangi.
 I like programming, pizza and puzzles.
-I'm learning dsa in java and a little bit of ml.
+I'm learning frontend development rn and plan on learning full stack by Dec'25.
 Let's have fun coding (≧ヮ≦)